kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/health_checks/_index.md

 {{% /tab %}}
    {{< /tabs >}}

-3. To test the health check, drain the Envoy connections by sending an `HTTP POST` to the Envoy admin port on `<envoy-ip>:<admin-addr>/healthcheck/fail`.
+3. To test the health check, drain the Envoy connections by sending an `HTTP POST` request to the Envoy admin port on `<envoy-ip>:<admin-addr>/healthcheck/fail`.
 This port defaults to `19000`.
 4. Send a request to the health check path.
 Because Envoy is in a draining state, the `503 Service Unavailable` message is returned.
    ```shell
    curl $(glooctl proxy url)/<path>